OpenSSL Authenticated Encryption should check for tag length

 I'd be happy to implement these changes, but I wanted to discuss them first.

-Updated by rhenium (Kazuki Yamaguchi) about 4 years ago
+Updated by rhenium (Kazuki Yamaguchi) over 4 years ago

 - Assignee set to rhenium (Kazuki Yamaguchi)

 The development of ext/openssl has moved to GitHub recently.
 If you have a GitHub account, could you make an issue there?